The incidence comodule bialgebra of the Baez-Dolan construction: Examples

 The examples in the previous subsection concerned the case where $\PPP$ is itself free.
 In the general case, $\PPP$ is not required to be free, but freeness comes in since of course $\PPP\upperstar$ is free.
 The following discussion looks beyond the free case, towards more general Baez--Dolan constructions.

 \begin{blanko}{Moment-cumulant relations in free probability.} {\em Free probability}, introduced by Voiculescu~\cite{Voiculescu:lectures} in the 1980s, is a noncommutative analogue of classical probability, originally motivated by operator algebras.
-Freeness is the analogue of independence.
 Speicher~\cite{Speicher:multiplicative} discovered that the combinatorics underlying free probability is that of noncrossing partitions, contrasting the ordinary partitions in classical probability, and established a beautiful cumulant-moment formula for free cumulants in terms of M\"obius inversion in the incidence algebra of the noncrossing partitions lattice~\cite{Nica-Speicher:Lectures}.
 Ebrahimi-Fard and Patras \cite{EbrahimiFard-Patras:1409.5664}, \cite{EbrahimiFard-Patras:1502.02748} gave a very different approach to the moment-cumulant relations, in terms of a time-ordered exponential coming from a half-shuffle in the tensor algebra. \end{blanko}

 \begin{blanko}{The comodule bialgebra of noncrossing partitions.} The link between the two constructions was found recently by Ebrahimi-Fard, Foissy, Kock, and Patras~\cite{EbrahimiFard-Foissy-Kock-Patras:1907.01190}, in terms of a comodule bialgebra structure on noncrossing partitions.
 This in turn is induced by two different operad structures on noncrossing partitions: the {\em gap-insertion operad} structure on noncrossing partitions works like this: